Full Service Growth

 An acquisition strategy emerged simultaneously anchored in retention: a skin quiz.

 When visitors arrive, they’re kicked into a quiz on the homepage with questions about their skin health, lifestyle, and goals.
 After finishing the quiz, customers are then given a custom product recommendation based on their results.

 Retention first and foremost is about having a great product that actually works for people.

 “We want to make sure that we set people up for success,” says Rekuc.
 “We utilize the skin quiz as a way to serve our customers well by giving them a product they’ll love, which creates value for us because they want to keep coming back.”

 Building on LTV doesn’t stop there.
 It means hammering away at every element:

 First, by adding customer service options relative to where visitors land.
 Second, by tracking what questions people ask about each kit and then putting those answers on each product page.

 Ultimately, it’s about developing a full-funnel approach to acquisition and retention … as opposed to just an ad strategy.
 It allows Bambu Earth to walk people into the best product for them and then sets the brand up to address that.

 With the skin quiz, multiple email sequences (all of which are personalized), powerhouse UGC, and insights from customers seeded throughout the funnel — Bambu Earth found its lifeline.

-“But for owners and operators who care about healthy growth, knowing that Bambu Earth can essentially count on another 41% revenue after each customer’s first purchase and 54% on something like the skin quiz lets us work back and reengineer our paid funnels on factors far more meaningful than mere ROAS.”
+”For owners and operators who care about healthy growth, knowing that Bambu Earth can essentially count on another 49% revenue 60 days after each customer’s first purchase and 137% more after one year lets us work back and reengineer our paid funnels on factors far more meaningful than mere ROAS.”